 - Soil Management: nutrient mineralization

-- Determine biogas potential of various organic wastes produced by small farms.
+1. Determine biogas potential of various organic waste produced by small farms.

-Demonstrate a functioning biogas reactor and storage system to the small-farm community.
+3. Demonstrate a functioning biogas reactor and storage system to the small-farming community.